MainulDip/KotlinEveryday/kotlin-advanced-language-tour.md

 }
 ```

-Note: "this" can be ommited if call in a member function.
-But if there is a function in the outer scope, "this" necessery to call member function.
-Without "this" receiever top level function will be called.
+Note: "this" can be omitted if called in a member function.
+But if there is a function in the outer scope, "this" is necessary to call member function.
+Without "this" receiver, top level function will be called.
 ```kotlin
 fun printLine() { println("Top-level function") }